MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/qr-code-tracking-unity.md

 ### Building QR code detection into a scene

-QR code detection must be built into every scene you want to use QR codes in.
-This requires:
+QR code detection must be built into every scene you want to use QR codes in, which requires:

 * A [`GameObject`](https://docs.unity3d.com/Manual/Hierarchy.html) with [`ARMarkerManager`](/dotnet/api/microsoft.mixedreality.openxr.armarkermanager) attached. [`ARMarkerManager`](/dotnet/api/microsoft.mixedreality.openxr.armarkermanager) is solely responsible for creating, updating, and removing every `GameObject` for detected QR codes.
 * A prefab with [`ARMarker`](/dotnet/api/microsoft.mixedreality.openxr.armarker) attached.